Henry Louis Gates Jr.: "Ending the Slavery Blame-Game" op-ed

 In 2010, Gates wrote an op-ed in The New York Times that discussed the role played by Africans in the Atlantic slave trade.
 His op-ed begins and ends with the observation that it is very difficult to decide whether or not to give reparations to the descendants of American slaves, whether they should receive compensation for the unpaid labor of their ancestors, and their lack of rights.
 Gates also notes that it is equally difficult to decide who should get such reparations and who should pay them, as slavery was legal under the laws of the colonies and the United States.
-In an article for Newsweek, journalist Lisa Miller reported on the reaction to Gates' article:
+In an article for Newsweek, journalist Lisa Miller reported on the reaction to Gates's article:

 The Letters page of The New York Times of April 25, 2010, featured criticism and examination of Gates's views in response to his op-ed.
 Eric Foner, professor of history at Columbia University, considered Gates's emphasis on there being "little discussion" of African involvement in the slave trade to be unfounded, stating that "today, virtually every history of slavery and every American history textbook includes this information".
 Author Herb Boyd, who teaches African and African-American history at the College of New Rochelle and City College, CUNY, argued that despite the complicity of African monarchs in the Atlantic slave trade, the United States "was the greatest beneficiary, and thus should be the main compensator".
 Lolita Buckner Inniss, a professor at the Cleveland-Marshall College of Law, argued that notwithstanding African involvement as "abductors", it was Western slave-owners, as "captors", who perpetuated the practice even after the import trade was banned.
 "Up until that recent piece, people would have thought of him as someone who took a cautious and nuanced approach to questions like reparations.
 Gates has such an eminent reputation", she said, "and so much gravitas.
 Many of us were troubled."

 Cambridge arrest

-Following a trip to China, Gates returned home to his residence in Cambridge, Massachusetts, near Harvard Square on July 16, 2009, only to find the front door jammed.
+On July 16, 2009, following a trip to China, Gates returned home to his residence in Cambridge, Massachusetts, near Harvard Square.
+The front door was jammed.
 His taxi driver attempted to help him gain entrance.
 A passerby called police, reporting a possible break-in after describing to 911 "an individual" forcing the front door open.
 Cambridge police officers were dispatched.
-The confrontation resulted in Gates being arrested and charged with disorderly conduct.
+Following a confrontation, Gates was arrested and charged with disorderly conduct.
 Prosecutors later dropped the charges.

 The incident spurred a politically charged exchange of views about race relations and law enforcement throughout the United States.
 The arrest attracted national attention after U.S. President Barack Obama controversially declared that the Cambridge police "acted stupidly" in arresting the 59-year-old Gates.
-Obama and Vice President Joe Biden eventually extended an invitation to Gates and the Cambridge officer who was involved to share a beer with them at the White House, which they accepted.
+Obama and then-Vice President Joe Biden eventually extended an invitation to Gates and the Cambridge officer who was involved to share a beer with them at the White House, which they accepted.